Contactless fare payment technology

 You might have seen them popping up in subway stations and on buses by now.
-OMNY readers are the gateway to the MTA’s new contactless fare payment system.
-OMNY readers serve as point-of-sale terminals, allowing you to pay your fare and enter the system – all in a split second.
+OMNY readers are point-of-sale terminals, allowing you to pay your fare and enter the system – all in a split second.

-Just like you swipe your MetroCard at MetroCard readers, you can tap your contactless card or smart device at OMNY readers.
-To pay your fare, simply tap your contactless card, smart phone, or wearable on the OMNY reader.
-The screen will instantly confirm if the tap was successful, sending you on your way quickly and easily.
+Just like you swipe or dip your MetroCard at MetroCard readers, you can tap your contactless card or smart device at OMNY readers.
+To pay the fare, simply tap your contactless credit, debit, or reloadable prepaid card, or your smart phone, smart watch, or wearable.

 This screen indicates that OMNY is coming soon to your favorite subway stations, bus routes, and Staten Island Railway locations.
 Learn more about the rollout.